From Chaos to Clarity: The Best Ways to Organize Notes for Peak Productivity

 What is the best note-taking method for ADHD?

 For ADHD, visual and flexible systems often work best.
 Bullet Journaling (BuJo) is highly recommended because it is rapid and forgiving.
 Digital tools like Obsidian or Heptabase (which uses a whiteboard interface) can also be effective as they allow for non-linear thinking.
+The key is minimizing the number of decisions the system requires at capture time—any friction causes abandonment.
+Voice notes paired with auto-transcription is another powerful option for ADHD users, as the barrier to capture is simply pressing a button.

 How do I organize notes for a novel or large writing project?

 The Zettelkasten method or the Snowflake Method are superior here.
 They allow you to build small ideas (character traits, plot points) and link them together until a narrative structure emerges, rather than trying to write linearly from chapter one.
+Consider using Scrivener alongside Obsidian: Obsidian for the Zettelkasten knowledge base, Scrivener for the actual manuscript assembly.

 Is it better to handwrite or type notes?

 Studies suggest handwriting improves conceptual understanding and retention because it forces your brain to summarize and synthesize in real-time.
 Typing is better for verbatim recording and speed, but often leads to mindless transcription.
+The best approach for most people is to handwrite initial capture for learning (lectures, books) and type for reference and collaboration (meeting notes, project documents).

 How often should I organize my notes?

 Ideally, you should do a “daily flush” (5 minutes) to clear your inbox and a “weekly review” (30 minutes) to file notes into projects or archives.
 Waiting too long leads to a backlog that feels overwhelming.
+Think of it like dishes: washing one day’s dishes takes five minutes; washing a week’s worth takes an hour and requires emotional preparation.

 Conclusion: Start Imperfectly